-I’ve been making trouble in queer and sex working communities for nearly two decades going back to 2000 when I helped organize the Pussy Palace, a Toronto queer bathhouse that was raided by police.
-It was a trial by fire for an inexperienced activist that led to a 3 year court battle and human rights complaint and my first (but not last) time screaming “PUSSIES BITE BACK” into a bullhorn*.
+I’ve been making trouble in grassroots movements for sex workers rights and racial justice for nearly two decades going back to 2000 when I helped organize the Pussy Palace, a Toronto queer bathhouse that was raided by police.
+It was a trial by fire for an inexperienced activist that led to a three year court battle and human rights complaint–plus my first time screaming “pussies bite back!” into a bullhorn*.
 I wrote the first sex advice column for Chatelaine and founded the Feminist Porn Awards.
-Currently I organize with the Toronto chapter of Showing Up For Racial Justice.
+I currently work with the Toronto chapter of Showing Up For Racial Justice and am a trainer and mentor for organizers.

-From the moment I was born to a 4th generation poor teenage mom, I’ve never been far from the front-lines of debates surrounding sexuality, justice and power.
-My family has a multi-generational relationship to the sex industry and at the centre of my work are sex workers and people with experience trading sex.
+From the moment I was born to poor teenage mom, I’ve never been far from the front-lines of debates surrounding sexuality, justice and power.
+My family has a multi-faceted relationship to the sex industry and to the damaging effects of criminalization.

-I co-edit the prison/policing abolition blog Everyday Abolition with Lisa Marie Alatorre and am on the advisory board of the Transformative Justice/Harm Reduction Project and for Use The Right Words: A Guide to Media Reporting on Sexual Violence in Canada.
+I am a prison and policing abolitionist and co-edited the blog Everyday Abolition with Lisa Marie Alatorre.
+I was formerly on the advisory board of the Transformative Justice/Harm Reduction Project and for Use The Right Words: A Guide to Media Reporting on Sexual Violence in Canada.

-I’m powered by a ferocious, insatiable desire for freedom and joy for all of us, in our splendour, in our ordinary glory.
+I’m powered by a ferocious, insatiable desire for transformation and joy.
 And I know that there will be hustlers after the revolution.

 I’m grateful to call Toronto home, the territory of the Haudenesaunee, Mississauga of New Credit, Huron-Wendat and Métis Nation of Ontario.